Partners for Justice Conference

 Coordinator: Katherine Bradley, Montgomery County Lawyers Project; kbradley@dcvlp.org

-From Cradle to (In)Carnation: The Plight of Women of Color in the Criminal Justice System
+From Cradle to (In)Carceration: The Plight of Black Women Oppressed by the Criminal Justice System

-- Cicely A. Jervis, District of Columbia Public Schools -- Washington D.C.
+- Cicely A. Jervis, District of Columbia Public Schools (DCPS)

 Coordinator: Corliss Wilson, Morgan State University; cowil56@morgan.edu